domenicbove/vagrant-confluent/README.md

 ## vagrant up will create the vms, as well as generate an inventory file
 vagrant up

-## inventory file found at this path
+## run the ansible install
 cd /path/to/cp-ansible-internal

-ansible-playbook -i ../vagrant-confluent/hosts.yml all.yml
+ansible-playbook -i ../vagrant-confluent/local-hosts.yml all.yml

-ansible -i ../vagrant-confluent/hosts.yml all -m shell -a "systemctl --failed"
+ansible -i ../vagrant-confluent/local-hosts.yml all -m shell -a "systemctl --all | grep confluent"

 ## SSH into node 1,2,3
 ssh vagrant@127.0.0.1 -o StrictHostKeyChecking=no -o IdentitiesOnly=yes -p 2231